Xavier University – Ateneo de Cagayan: College of Computer Studies

-The College of Computer Studies (CCS), founded in 2011, offers programs in Computer Science, in Information Systems and in Information Technology.
-Its council is the Computer Studies Student Council and its mascot the Wizard.
+The College of Computer Studies (CCS), founded in 2011, offers programs in Computer Science, in Information Systems, in Information Technology and in Entertainment and Multimedia Computing.

-It was included in the first batch of Centers of Development for Excellence in Information Technology Education (CODE-IT) by CHED and its BS in Computer Science received Level II accreditation from PAASCU.
-It strives to remain abreast of local and international standards and regulatory requirements through an ISO9001/IWA 2 "Guidelines for the Application of ISO 9001: 2000 in Education" alignment initiative.

 The CCS maintains partnerships and linkages with other academic, industry, and government institutions to augment its instruction, research, and social outreach capabilities and to enhance the delivery of its curricular offerings.
 For instance, it has been a long-time partner and training provider of the SMART Schools/Microsoft Partners in Learning Program – a collaborative project of SMART, Microsoft, PBSP, DepEd that provides service to the community through IT training programs for public schools.

 College of Engineering

 The College of Engineering was founded in 1979 with 374 students and specialties in chemical, civil, electrical, and mechanical engineering.
 Of this first class only 51 graduated in 1984, 30 of these in civil engineering.
 Programs in electronics and industrial engineering were added in 1993, and the Masters in Engineering after 1995.
 In 2015 the pass rate ranged from 73% in electrical to 100% in mechanical engineering.
 All the programs are PAASCU Level II accredited and all but industrial engineering are CHED Centers of Development.

-The College of Engineering student council is the Association of the College of Engineering Students.
-Its mascot is the Warrior symbolized by Lapu-Lapu.